iman01/IsaacROS/README.md

 # Isaac ROS

 ## Overview

+## Overview

+This repository provides a simulation environment for the Agrorob robot using Isaac Lab, with seamless integration to ROS 2 Humble.
+The robot can be controlled via a dedicated frontend application, which also allows users to view live camera feeds from the robot.

-This repository is designed to work with Isaac Lab and ROS 2 Humble distribution.
-Follow the steps below to set up your environment.
+This project is built to work with Isaac Lab and ROS 2 Humble.
+Please follow the steps below to set up your environment.

 ---